Korvin0000/Device/README.md

 <h1 align="center"> Search of maximum λ (15k spectra).py and Map r(f, λ).py at p = 0</h1>

 1) Reading each spectrum
-2) Filtering (Only one peak must be in the spectrum - single-mode regime)
+2) Filtering (only one peak must be in the spectrum - single-mode regime)
   ><p>a) Deletion of spectra with weak-intensity peaks (law SNR)
   ><p>b) Deletion of parasitic signals
   ><p>c) Reading of parameters from each file